After a well has been drilled on your property, you will need to test your water for bacteria.

 Please stop by our office to pick up a free water test bottle.
 Be sure to read the instructions thoroughly and bring the sample back to us the same day you collect it.

 We are located at 630 S. Saginaw Street, in the Floyd J. McCree Courts and Human Services Center, on the 2nd floor (Environmental Health office).

 Please note that we do close from 12:00 noon to 1:00 pm daily and we are unable to accept water samples on the last day of the week or the day before a holiday.

 While you must test for bacteria, you may wish to test for other things as well (for example; nitrates, arsenic, fluoride, lead, salt, etc.).
-If you would like to have additional tests done on your water, we would be happy to discuss this with you – please call us at (810) 257-3603.
+If you would like to have additional tests done on your water, there are other laboratories in the area that provide these services.
+See below.

 CENTRAL MICHIGAN WATER LABORATORY

 425 SOUTH DORT HIGHWAY

 MICHIGAN DEPARTMENT OF ENVIRONMENTAL QUALITY